sihansun1221/Static-Portfolio-Optimisation-Dashboard/README.md

 **Files:**

-The "Dashboard.pdf" documents the overview of dashboard functionality, methodology, instructions on setting up the project, and the resources.
+The **"Dashboard.pdf"** documents the overview of dashboard functionality, methodology, instructions on setting up the project, and the resources.
 For documentation purposes, the code is divided into two parts.
-The first part, "functions.py," contains the functions that power the dashboard.
+The first part, **"functions.py"**, contains the functions that power the dashboard.
-The complete implementation, where these functions are imported and the dashboard is created, can be found in the file "Statistic Portfolio Optimization Dashboard.py."
+The complete implementation, where these functions are imported and the dashboard is created, can be found in the file **"Statistic Portfolio Optimization Dashboard.py"**.

 Python version 3.11.9